borisfritz/fritz-web/README.md

 - src/main.py builds the site.
 Without arguments, it targets ./private and uses a base path "/".
 - With a non-root base path (e.g., "/fritz-web/"), it writes to ./docs and rewrites href/src URLs to include that base path.
 - main.sh runs the generator and starts a local HTTP server on port 8888 serving ./private.
-- run.ps1 is the Windows/PowerShell equivalent for local preview.
 - build.sh builds for GitHub Pages using a base path /fritz-web/ into ./docs.

 Authoring tips

 - Start each Markdown file with a single H1 ("# Page title").
 The title is injected into the template.
+- Use standard Markdown features:
+  - Inline syntax bold, italic, and code.
+Nested inline styles are not supported yet.
-- Use standard Markdown features; headings, lists, code blocks (``` fenced), and blockquotes are supported.
+  - Block syntax headings, lists (ordered and unordered, and nested lists), code blocks (``` fenced), and blockquotes are supported.
 - Refer to assets with absolute-style paths (e.g., /images/pic.png).
 The generator will prefix them with the configured base path for published builds.

 Notes & troubleshooting